betterscientificsoftware/bssw.io/CuratedContent/OffBoardingForTechnicalProjects.md

 While TMU's article covers the transfer of access to important documents or emails, the same applies to functionality ownership and expertise within the source code of a software project.
-In the spirit of starting the offboarding process early, the software team should regularly review these roles and add to them who are the secondary people for each area.
-In the event someone leaves the project (or even is unavailable for a significant period of time) having that list can ensure that functionality is not abandoned.
+In the spirit of starting the offboarding process early, the software team should regularly review these roles and add to them the secondary or backup people for each area.
+In the event someone leaves the project (or even is unavailable for a significant period of time) having that list can ensure that functionality is not abandoned and contribute to technical debt.
 Tools to support this currently exist.
-Both [Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) and [Gitlab](https://docs.gitlab.com/ee/user/project/codeowners/) support a CODEOWNERS file where people or teams of people can be identified for PR reviews.
+Both [Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) and [Gitlab](https://docs.gitlab.com/ee/user/project/codeowners/) support a CODEOWNERS file where people or teams of people are identified and automatically added as reviews for pull or merge requests.

-Identifying who inherits the code and responsibilities of a person leaving a project is just one of the many things an onboarding and offboarding process or checklist needs to identify but in this reviewers opinion, it is an often overlooked and very important step.
+Early identifcation of who inherits the code and responsibilities of a person leaving a project is just one of the many things an onboarding and offboarding process or checklist needs to identify.
+In this reviewers opinion, it is an often overlooked and very important step highlighted in the TWU's article here.

 <!---
 Publish: yes